Volkswagen’s ride-sharing autonomous vehicle will borrow ideas from the Budd-e concept but will not be exactly like it.

-Moia's ultimate goal is to run the vehicle without a driver and it expects to be running autonomous prototypes by 2019, Moia CEO Ole Harms said.
-The vehicle itself is expected by then, but a concept is likely in 2017, Harms said.
+Moia’s ultimate goal is to run the vehicle without a driver and it expects to be running autonomous prototypes by 2019, Moia CEO Ole Harms said.
+The vehicle itself is expected by then, but we’re likely to see a concept in 2017, Harms said.

-The vehicle will be a little different from the electric Budd-e minivan concept unveiled by VW at the 2016 Consumer Electronics Show in Las Vegas, but it will use some of its ideas, including always-on wireless Internet connection, Harms said.
+The vehicle will be a little different from the electric Budd-e minivan concept unveiled by VW at the 2016 CES in Las Vegas, but it will use some of its ideas, including always-on wireless internet connection, Harms said.

-Sedran said VW is anticipating driverless versions of the vehicle by experimenting with a special windscreen that can show films or commercials but also be transparent if necessary.
+Sedran said that VW is anticipating driverless versions of the vehicle by experimenting with a special windscreen that can show films or commercials but also revert back to transparency if it needs to.

-VW plans to pilot on-demand shuttle services next year through Moia, initially using existing VW Group vehicles that are not autonomous.
-The plan is that customers will be able to hail the shuttle via an app and move to the nearest main street where the shuttle will be operating.
+VW plans to pilot on-demand shuttle services next year through Moia, initially using existing VW Group vehicles that are not autonomous vehicles.
+The plan is that customers will be able to hail the shuttle via an app, then move to the nearest main street that the shuttle will be operating on.

-VW's idea is that Moia will fit halfway between a taxi and a bus, meaning it will run along busier routes but stop where the customer needs it.
-If there is no Moia vehicle available, then the VW could auction off the customer's business to another ride-share company.
+VW’s idea is that Moia will fit halfway between a taxi and a bus, meaning it will run along busier routes but stop where you need it to.
+If there is no Moia vehicle available, then the VW could auction off your business to another ride-share company.

 VW is insistent that it forms a solid relationship with local authorities before setting up in a town or city.
 By doing that it hopes to identify areas of weakness in the local public transport network and plug that gap.